-74 See for instance: EEA Council meetings (46th), 2016; http://www.efta.int/sites/default/files/documents/eea/eea-news/2016-11-15-eea-councilconclusions.pdf relationship serves as a good example of a continuous dialogue with the EU on numerous foreign policy issues.75 This is done through a formal format that consists of two meetings per year between the Norwegian foreign minister and the foreign ministers of the EU.
-Additionally, there are several meetings where officials from Norway meet together with their counterparts from Iceland and Lichtenstein in CFSP working groups.
+In practice, third country participation in CFSP currently takes place on the basis of agreed frameworks for cooperation.
+The first type of cooperation is formed by the EFTA/EEA agreements.76 While these agreements do not formally include cooperation on foreign and security policy, the EU has the habit of inviting EFTA/EEA countries to join EU statements and position on foreign policy.77 Furthermore, the EEA Council meets twice a year with representatives of the Commission and the EEAS.
+Representatives of the European Council are present at those meetings as well as the representatives of the rotating Council presidency.
+During this EEA Council meeting, foreign policy is openly discussed while searching for consensus between the EU and the EEA nations.78 The EU-Norway relationship serves as a good example of a continuous dialogue with the EU on numerous foreign policy issues.79 This is done through a formal format that consists of two meetings per year between the Norwegian foreign minister and the foreign ministers of the EU.
+Additionally, there are several meetings where officials from Norway meet together with their counterparts from Iceland and Liechtenstein in CFSP working groups.
 So far Norwegian officials have participated in CFSP working groups that operate in policy areas that Norway has an interest in, such as the Balkans, Russia, anti-terrorism coordination and the Middle-East peace process.
-In the end, Norway is invited to sign EU foreign policy statements and thus to align its position to that of the EU.76 Norway's policy is to join EU statements whenever possible.77 It has been observed that "Norway has thus been involved in essentially all of the core aspects of the EU CFSP".78 Apart from Norway (and Iceland) as active CFSP participants, Switzerland is worth mentioning as well.
-As a non-EEA EFTA member Switzerland joins the EEA Council meetings and regularly joins EU foreign statements and participates in EU missions.79
+In the end, Norway is invited to sign EU foreign policy statements and thus to align its position to that of the EU.80 Norway's policy is to join EU statements whenever possible.81 It has been observed that "Norway has thus been involved in essentially all of the core aspects of the EU CFSP".82 Apart from Norway (and Iceland) as active CFSP participants, Switzerland is worth mentioning as well.
+As a non-EEA EFTA member Switzerland joins the EEA Council meetings and regularly joins EU foreign statements and participates in EU missions.83

 Third country participation in CFSP is also possible on the basis of a Partnership and Cooperation Agreement (PCA).
-While some PCAs do not expressly refer to foreign policy cooperation (e.g. the one with the Philippines), the EU-Ukraine PCA did as it allowed Ukraine to join EU statements and positions as well as having high-level dialogues at ministerial level and regular meetings at senior official level.80
+While some PCAs do not expressly refer to foreign policy cooperation (e.g. the one with the Philippines), the EU-Ukraine PCA did as the provisions on 'political dialogue' allowed Ukraine to